-- Capability and capacity: demonstrated experience of the applicant to undertake marine waters aquaculture. - Marine Waters: as per Glossary of Terms in the NSW Marine Waters Sustainable Aquaculture Strategy (2018). - Minimum tender premium: the minimum tender premium may change from time to time and will be based on advertising costs, NSW DPI administrative and management staff time (refer to NSW DPI Salary Scale/Salary Points for Clerk (General Scale), plus 23% salary related on-costs, plus 48% overheads on base salaries. - Priority Oyster Aquaculture Area (POAA): relates to Class 1 aquaculture leases as defined in the NSW Oyster Industry Sustainable Aquaculture Strategy (OISAS).
-An area that has been previously assessed and identified to be suitable for estuarine oyster aquaculture. - Terminated pending clean up: area previously leased that has expired, been surrendered or cancelled but still has improvements and/or cultivation material present and the former leaseholder has not completed their clean-up obligations.
+- Capability and capacity: demonstrated experience of the applicant to undertake marine waters aquaculture. - Marine waters: as per Glossary of Terms in the NSW Marine Waters Sustainable Aquaculture Strategy (2018). - Minimum tender premium: the minimum tender premium may change from time to time and will be based on advertising costs, NSW DPIRD administrative and management staff time (refer to NSW DPIRD Salary Scale/Salary Points for Clerk (General Scale), plus 23% salary related oncosts, plus 48% overheads on base salaries. - Priority oyster aquaculture area (POAA): relates to Class 1 aquaculture leases as defined in the NSW Oyster Industry Sustainable Aquaculture Strategy (OISAS).
+An area that has been previously assessed and identified to be suitable for estuarine oyster aquaculture. - Terminated pending clean up: area previously leased that has expired, been surrendered or cancelled but still has improvements and/or cultivation material present and the former lessee has not completed their clean-up obligations.